garys404/cse15l-lab-reports/Week1Lab.md

 # WEEK 1 Lab Report
 ## 1. Installing VScode
-1. Click the link: [How to download Vscode](https://code.visualstudio.com/).
+1. Click the link: [How to Download Vscode](https://code.visualstudio.com/).
 The image of the link will be like that.

 ![Image](VScodeDownload.png)